Good nutrition during your child’s first 2 years is vital for their health, growth and development.

 Sudden Drop In Supply On One Side

-A sudden drop in milk production is also a common occurrence, and can often be traced to one of several factors including stress, diet, dehydration, menstruation or skipping a feeding session.
+A sudden drop in milk production is also a common (not to mention alarming) occurrence, and can often be traced to one of several factors including stress, diet, dehydration, menstruation or skipping a feeding session.

 The good news is there are solutions to get your supply back to normal, including offering the breast or side that has fallen in supply you your baby first, pumping or double pumping the side in question, massaging the breast and engaging in skin to skin.

-You may also want to consider visiting lactation consultant, as these certified health professional specialize in breastfeeding issues and can help get to the bottom of what’s going on and suggest a plan of action.
+You may also want to consider visiting a lactation consultant, as these certified health professionals specialize in breastfeeding issues and can help get to the bottom of what’s going on and suggest a plan of action.

 Hot vs Cold

-If you are not sure whether it’s fine to given your newborn cold breast milk, you are certainly not alone, because this has been the subject of debate for many years now.
+If you are not sure whether it’s fine to give your newborn cold breast milk, you are certainly not alone, because this has been the subject of debate for many years now.

 It is indeed safe for babies to drink cold breast milk, provided your baby is full term.